 Payment Of Medical Bills In New York Car, Truck, Bus And Motorcycle Accident Cases

-From our New York, Manhattan and Queens (Forest Hills) offices, our New York car accident attorneys have represented thousands of car accident victims.
+From our New York City Manhattan offices, and our White Plains Law office in Westchester County, our New York car accident attorneys have represented thousands of car accident victims from all over New York State, including Westchester County, Rockland County, the Bronx, Manhattan, Queens and Brooklyn.
 One of the most common questions our car accident attorneys hear is “I was in a car accident, who is going to pay my medical bills?”

 The answer depends on whether you were an occupant of a vehicle, a pedestrian, a bicyclist, operating a motorcycle or were on a bus.
 However, unless you were riding a motorcycle, you should never use your own personal health insurance to cover your medical bills because once the insurer finds out that you were involved in a car or truck accident, they will deny coverage for the injuries.

 - Vehicle Occupants: Under New York’s No Fault laws, the insurance company for the car or truck which you were occupying at the time of the accident is required to pay for your medical bills and lost wages.
 It does not matter which vehicle was at fault.
 It is the responsibility of the insurance company of the vehicle you were in to provide no fault benefits regardless of fault.
 You only have thirty days to file a no fault application or you may be denied coverage.
 Our car accident attorneys have the no fault forms in our New York City office and can get your benefits set up during our first meeting at no cost to you.